khanson679/pyjeopardy/README.md

 # pyjeopardy

-Currently, this is a collection of partial, experimental code.
+This code is experimental and incomplete.
 Game logic is not yet functional.